LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/call_super_1.rst.txt

 Calls an imported or inherited predicate definition.
-The call fails if the predicate is declared but there is no imported or inherited predicate definition (as per the closed-world assumption).
+The call fails if the predicate is declared but there is no imported or inherited predicate definition (as per the :term:`closed-world assumption`).
 This control construct may be used within objects or categories in the body of a predicate definition.

 This control construct preserves the implicit execution context :term:`self` and :term:`sender` arguments (plus the meta-call